eadsjr/pgdoc/doc/node/Specification.md

 RULE: With external facing core functions, default to returning objects, and document what to expect from them clearly.

-RULE: With external facing core functions, the returned object always has a boolean .error, including lists
+RULE: With external facing core functions, the returned object should have a boolean .error, including lists.
+Strings do not support this, so requestID() does not.

 ### Design Reasoning